 There are a variety of nanny cams available in the market.
-But considering those features you’ll need in nanny cameras for intended purposes, and the budget-friendly price, you should consider C1 wireless nanny cam from Reolink.
-Besides those general features a nanny camera should have, Reolink C1 is also an excellent nanny cam for nighttime monitoring and recording.
+But considering those features you'll need in nanny cameras for intended purposes, and the budget-friendly price, you should consider E1 Pro wireless pan and tilt nanny cam from Reolink.
+Besides those general features a nanny camera should have, Reolink E1 Pro is also an excellent nanny cam for nighttime monitoring and recording.
 The dual-band WiFi camera ensures you a good network connection for continuous baby and caregiver monitoring without signal interference.
-The PTZ feature allows you to capture more in the room so you won’t miss anything.
+The PT feature allows you to capture more in the room so you won't miss anything.

 Part 5: Where to Buy the Best Nanny Cam?

 Nowadays, you have access to a variety of nanny cams in online stores, like Amazon, Best Buy, eBay, and more.
-To get the best C1 nanny cam, you can purchase it from Reolink online store and Amazon.
-The Good news is Reolink Facebook fans and Twitter followers can get a discount.
+To get the best E1 nanny cam, you can buy the security camera online at the official store and Amazon.